Macedonian Partisans: History

 To change that, in the beginning of 1943 the Montenegrin Svetozar Vukmanović-Tempo was sent by Tito as an assistant to the HQ of the Macedonian partisan forces.
-He was supposed to set up a Macedonian Communist Party within the framework of the Yugoslav one.
-One of his objectives was to destroy the influence of the BCP in Macedonia and to fight against any form of Macedonian autonomism.
-He would have to "Macedonize" the struggle’s form and content, and to give it an ethnic Macedonian facade.
-One of his main achievements was also that the wartime pro-Bulgarian trend receded into the background of pro-Yugoslav one.
-Tempo was able to capitalize on the growing contradictions towards Bulgarian authorities, which during 1942 were involved into a policy of centralization, contradicting their initial agenda to respect Macedonian autonomy.
-Yugoslav communists proclaimed as their aim the issue of unification of the three regions of Macedonia – Yugoslav, Greek and Bulgarian, and so managed to get also Macedonian nationalists.
-As result the Communist Party of Macedonia (CPM) was formed on 19 March 1943 in Tetovo.
+One of his objectives was to destroy the influence of the BCP in Macedonia and to set up a Macedonian Communist Party within the framework of the Yugoslav one, which would include only activists loyal to the Yugoslav agenda.
+Tempo was able to capitalize on the increasing resentment towards the Bulgarian regime as result of the oppressive Bulgarianisation and centralisation policy.
+Yugoslav communists proclaimed as their aim the issue of unification of the three regions of Macedonia – Yugoslav, Greek and Bulgarian, within Yugoslavia as extension of its prewar territory and so managed to attract Macedonian nationalists.
+As result the Communist Party of Macedonia (CPM) was formed on 19 March 1943 in Tetovo, then in the Italian occupation zone.
+In May 1943 Mihajlo Apostolski was promoted to Major General and during the Second Session of AVNOJ he became a member of the Presidency of AVNOJ.
+Apostolski became the commander of the General Staff of the National Liberation Army and Partisan Detachments of Macedonia.